utkarshyashvardhan11/utkarsh-yashvardhan.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 Talked to Pallavi ma'am about it.
 We agreed on dividing the tasks.
 While she works on image restoration, I will work on bokeh rendering.
 Going through the collected research papers on bokeh rendering.

 ##### 21/08/2023
 Logged in the server via the credentials shared by Pallavi ma'am.
-Many dependencies need to be installed here for an ML model to run in it.
+Many dependencies need to be installed here for an ML model to run on it.
+Tried to run <a href="https://github.com/saikatdutta/Stacked_DMSHN_bokeh">this</a> model on the server.